 - Current phone number with area code

-- Optional: Professional website or portfolio (if relevant to the position)
+- Optional: Professional website or portfolio (when relevant to the role)

-- City and country (full address is not always required)
+- City and country (full street address is rarely required)

 Mistake 8: No Concrete Achievements or Results